 Galerie Old Chelsea is pleased to present the impressionistic paintings of Marianne Feaver, one of the original Galerie owners.
 Feaver is drawn to the great outdoors and her love of nature is what she aims to capture in her art.

 Whether it be a grandiose landscape or a close look at a clump of trilliums, Marianne employs vivid colours in a loose impressionistic style, using either acrylics or pastels.
 Light and shadow guide her eye to the essence of the subjects she chooses to portray.
 The viewer’s eye is drawn through the composition to a vanishing point, creating depth.
 Most of her works reflect the environment she loves in the Gatineau Hills.
 Marianne’s paintings instill a sense of peace, and calm.

 Works by Marianne Feaver form part of collections across Canada, Europe, and Asia.

 November 3 to November 22 - Beth McCubbin

-November 24 to January 3 - Christmas Market
+November and December - Christmas Market